sergeneren/Volumetric-Path-Tracer/README.md

 ### Usage

-VPT has two command line arguments: A vdb file name as first argument, and a second optional environment texture.
+VPT has two command line arguments: A vdb file name or a an instance file (.ins format) as the first argument, and a second optional environment texture.
 If you wish to use an environment map with VPT just specify the hdri in command line, for example:

 ```.\vpt.exe dragon.vdb Barce_Rooftop_C_3k.hdr```